biologger/speciesprimer/docs/pipelinesetup.md

 ## Pipeline setup

-### Download the pre-formatted nucleotide collection (nt) BLAST database from NCBI
+### Download a BLAST database from NCBI

-If you do not yet have a local copy of the nucleotide collection (nt) BLAST database:
+If you do not yet have a local copy of a BLAST database:

 In your internetbrowser [http://localhost:5000](http://localhost:5000) Navigate to the BLAST DB link.

-To download the database with the update_blastdb perl script just click on the Start download button below.
+To download the database just click on the Start download button below.
 On the next page Click Start Blast DB download.
-This will download the pre-formatted nt BLAST database from NCBI to your blastdb directory (specified with the docker run command).
+This will download the pre-formatted nt or the ref\_prok\_rep_genomes BLAST database from NCBI to your blastdb directory (specified with the docker run command).
 You can follow the progress by clicking stream log in new tab.

 #### Troubleshooting:
 The script changes to the "/blastdb" directory in the container and runs the command below